AlexanderFromModus/modus-underline-js/README.md

 </h1>
 ```

-**That's it!** The inner span is automatically generated.
-No need to add `data-draw-line-box` manually.
+**That's it!** The library automatically:
+- Injects SVG symbols into the DOM
+- Creates the inner span element (`data-draw-line-box`)
+- Initializes all underline functionality

+No manual setup required!

 ## Triggers